devcybiko/gregsmithwiki/content/teaching/gregs55.md

 ## Personal Rules
 1. Be humble
+7. Cover your mouth when you seneze or coiugh and say excuse me

 ## How to treat others
 2. Make eye contact.
-3. Congratulate and uplift others
+3. Congratulate and uplift other people
-4. Respect other peop comments, opinions, and ideas
+4. Respect other people's comments, opinions, and ideas
 5. If you win, do not brag; if you lose, do not show anger
 6. If you are asked a question in conversation, ask a question in return
-7. Cover your mouth when you seneze or coiugh and say excuse me
 8. Do not show disrespect with gestures
 9. Always say thank you when given something
 10. When you receive something, do not insult the gift or the giver
 11. Suprise others by performing random acts of kindness
-12. When grading others students' papers, give only the correct grade
+12. When reviewing other's work give only the correct grade
 13. Follow along when we read together in class
 14. Answer all written questions with a complete sentence
 15. Do not ask for a reward